tekknolagi/tekknolagi.github.com/_posts/2025-08-21-linear-scan-lifetime-holes.md

 slightly so the interval could pretend it was still one big range).
 The tests passed.
 Neat!

+I also verified that the lifetime holes were what we expected.
+This means our `build_intervals` function works unmodified with the new `Interval` implementation.
+That makes sense, given that we copied the implementation off of Wimmer2010, which can deal with lifetime holes.

-But ideally we would like to use this new information in the register allocator.
+Now we would like to use this new information in the register allocator.

 ## Modified linear scan